Besov regularity of non-linear parabolic PDEs on non-convex polyhedral domains: Sobolev, Kondratiev, and Besov spaces

 \section{Sobolev, Kondratiev, and Besov spaces}

 In this section we briefly collect the basics concerning weighted and unweighted Sobolev spaces as well as Besov spaces needed later on.
 In particular, we put $H^m=W^m_2$ and denote by $\mathring{H}^m$ the closure of test functions in $H^m$ and its dual space by $H^{-m}$.
+By $H^m_{|\cdot|}$ we denote the spaces $H^m$ w.r.t. their half norms $|u|_{H^m}:=\|\partial_m u|L_2\|$ involving only the highest derivatives.
+We will work with these spaces later on due to technical reasons.

 Moreover, $\mathcal{C}^{k,\alpha}$, $k\in \nat_0$, stands for the usual H\"older spaces with exponent $\alpha\in (0,1]$.
 The following generalized version of Sobolev's embedding theorem for Banach-space valued functions will be useful, cf. \cite[Thm.~1.2.5]{co-habil}.

 \begin{theorem}[{\bf Generalized Sobolev's embedding theorem}] Let $1<p<\infty$, $m\in \nat$, $I\subset \real$ be some bounded interval, and $X$ a Banach space.
 Then